Gary Kubiak

-Gary Wayne Kubiak (born August 15, 1961) is a former American football coach and quarterback.
-He served as head coach for the National Football League (NFL)'s Houston Texans from 2006 to 2013 and the Denver Broncos from 2015 to 2016 before stepping down from the position on January 1, 2017, citing health reasons.
-Earlier in his coaching career, he served as an assistant coach for the Broncos, Texas A&M University and San Francisco 49ers.
+Gary Wayne Kubiak (born August 15, 1961) is an American former professional football player and coach in the National Football League (NFL).
+He played as a quarterback for the Denver Broncos before coaching, serving as head coach for the Houston Texans from 2006 to 2013 and the Broncos from 2015 to 2016 before stepping down from the position on January 1, 2017, citing health reasons.

+Kubiak played college football for the Texas A&M Aggies.
+He was selected in the eighth round of the 1983 NFL draft with the 197th overall pick by Denver, where he played from 1983 to 1991 as the backup to John Elway.
+Earlier in his coaching career, Kubiak served as an assistant coach for the Broncos, Texas A&M University and San Francisco 49ers.
 He was also the offensive coordinator for the Baltimore Ravens in 2014.
 He last served as the assistant head coach and offensive coordinator for the Minnesota Vikings in 2020.

-Kubiak played quarterback in college at Texas A&M. He was drafted in the eighth round of the 1983 NFL Draft as the 197th overall pick by the Broncos where he played from 1983 to 1991 as the backup to John Elway.

 Kubiak has participated in seven Super Bowls, losing three as a player with the Broncos, winning three as an assistant coach with the 49ers and the Broncos, and winning Super Bowl 50 as the head coach of the Broncos.

 Playing career

-High school career
+High school

 Kubiak passed for a then state-record 6,190 yards as a quarterback for St. Pius X High School of Houston, Texas, where he was given the nickname "Koob".
 Twice named to the all-state football, basketball, baseball, and track teams, he was inducted into the Texas High School Football Hall of Fame in 1999.
 Kubiak graduated from St. Pius X in 1979.